chiragsenma910/MAD_Project_21012021106/README.md

 3. Build and run the application on an Android device or emulator.

 ## Contact
-If you have any questions or need assistance, feel free to contact [Chirag Senma] at [chirags2023@gmail.com]
+Feel free to contact me if you have any questions or suggestions:

+Email: chiragkumarsenma21@gnu.ac.in

+GitHub: chiragsenma910

 Happy calculating!